MichaelGudovsky/AdversarialExamples/README.md

-In order to see the results of a simple averaging replace in the file perturbate image for checking DF.npy instead proposed.npy replacing line 20 with line 21 additionally, line 29 should replace line 28.
+In order to see the results of a simple averaging replace in the file perturbate image for checking DF.npy instead proposed.npy replacing line 20 with line 21 additionally, line 29 should replace line 28. choose the wanted perturbation method by changing methods in lines 52-63

 With the pre-trained models' existence and a small test set, we have a demo run to see the perturbation and evaluate it.
 Because of the small test set' the accuracy is not as reported in the research